Criticism of outer religion

 Criticism of religion is criticism of the ideas, the truthes, or the practices of religion, including its political and social implications.
-Historical records of criticism of religion goes back to at least 5th century BCE, in ancient Greece, with Diagoras "the Atheist" of Melos.
+Historical records of criticism of religion goes back to at least 5. century BCE, in ancient Greece, with Diagoras "the Atheist" of Melos.

-It is not always clear to whom the criticisms are aimed at or to what extent they are applicable to other religions.
-Every exclusive religion on Earth that promotes exclusive truth claims necessarily denigrates the truth claims of other religions.
+It is not always clear, to whom the criticisms are aimed at, or to what extent they are applicable to other religions.
+Every exclusive religion on earth that promotes exclusive truth, claims necessarily denigrates the truth-claims of other religions.

 Critics of religion in general often regard religion as outdated, harmful to the individual, harmful to society, an impediment to the progress of science, a source of immoral acts or customs, and a political tool for social control.